danielesantiago/danielesantiago/README.md

 ## 💡 About me

 - 🖥️ Interested in seeing more of my work?
-Check out my portfolio [here](https://danielesantiago.info/).
+Check out my portfolio [here](danielesantiago.my.canva.site/portfolio).
-- 🌱 I'm continuously learning and growing my skills.
-Having already covered advanced topics in statistics, I'm now diving deeper into machine learning.
-- 👩‍🏫 I'm a Data Science mentor for interview preparations in data roles.
-You can learn more about it [here](https://www.renatabiaggi.com/ped).
+- 👩‍🏫 I'm a Data Science mentor, helping others prepare for data-related interviews.
+You can reach out to me via [Linkedin](https://www.linkedin.com/in/daniele-santiago/).
-- 🔍 Explore my data science projects on [GitHub](https://github.com/danielesantiago/Data-Science).
 - ⚡ Fun fact: I'm a big coffee lover!
 It's my go-to drink to power through coding sessions.

 ## 📚 Tech Articles and Talks